**It** doesn’t really matter to the buyer.

 What sounds better to you?

-In the second example, the better verb is doing a better job.
-It just sounds good.
-And writing well is all about sounding good.
+In the second example, the better verb has a stronger effect because that word was created with just one purpose – evoke the emotion it evokes.
+Also, it just sounds good.
+And writing well is also about sounding good.

 But there are times when adverbs are a must to set the context.
 Sometimes, you’ve got to describe your verb more accurately to narrate the situation.
 And these are the only times you should pledge to use adverbs to make your writing stronger – to read your emotion.